meohyun/squid_game/README.md

 # squid_game

-I made a playing marbles game in "squid game(Netfilx Korean Drama)" with python.
+I made a playing marbles game in "Squid Game(Netfilx Korean Drama)" with python.

 This game is console game.
 Just text :)